 Back to the Editor

 Hover over a cell and click the Edit button in the top left corner.
 It seems like you only have access to a few effects with the Effects tab, but get ready to have your mind blown.
 Click Open image in Editor and you’ll be zorped into a magic wormhole that allows you to jump from Collage to the Editor.
-(Note: This is one of our favorite Royale features.
+(Note: This is one of our favorite Premium features.
 If you haven’t upgraded yet: consider it.)
-If you don’t have Royale, you’ll hafta create each of your images in the Editor, and then bring them into Collage.
+If you don’t have Premium, you’ll hafta create each of your images in the Editor, and then bring them into Collage.